malekifar/wsl/README.md

  Windows Terminal will install and open with the default shell (PowerShell), let’s set Ubuntu to be the default console on Windows Terminal.
 Press the <kbd>Ctrl</kbd> + <kbd>,</kbd> keys or select the Settings menu as in the picture below:

  ![setting Terminal]()
-Open Powershell and Type the following command to download requirement Fonts in temp folder and install it then press Enter:
+Open Powershell and Type the following command to download [requirement fonts](https://github.com/ryanoasis/nerd-fonts) in temp folder and install it then press Enter:
 ```powershell
 cd C:\Temp; Invoke-WebRequest -Uri https://github.com/malekifar/wsl/releases/download/v1.0/Fonts.zip -OutFile Fonts.zip; Expand-Archive C:\Temp\Fonts.zip -DestinationPath C:\Temp; .\install.ps1
 ```